dawsers/hyprscroller/README.md

 onehalf, twothirds, one*.
 The default value is: *one onethird onehalf twothirds*.

-### `monitor_modes`
+### `monitor_options`

+**NOTE:** This option **deprecates** `monitor_modes`.
+Please, update your configuration if you are using it.

-Defines the default mode (*row/column*) for each monitor.
+`monitor_options` can be used to define different default options for each monitor.
+Currently, the supported options are:

+1. `mode`: `r/row` for *row* mode and `c/col/column` for *column* mode.
+2. `column_default_width`: Possible values are the same as the global `column_default_width` option.
+3. `window_default_height`: Possible values are the same as the global `window_default_height` option.

-When you create a workspace in that monitor, instead of defaulting to *row* mode, it will read the starting mode from this configuration value.
-If a monitor is not on the list (or the list is empty), the default is *row* mode.
+When you create a workspace in any monitor, instead of defaulting to the global options, it will read them from this configuration value.
+For any monitor or option not defined in this variable, the option will default to the global one.

-It is a list where each element is separated by ',', and each element is defined as MONITOR_NAME=mode, with no spaces.
-'MONITOR_NAME' can be inferred by running `hyprctl monitors` and using the returned name.
-For example:
+Monitor names can be inferred by running `hyprctl monitors` and using the returned names.

 ```
 Monitor HDMI-A-1 (ID 0):